Testimonials from the participants of Maciej Dakowicz’s photography workshops

 Bill Clayton – Malaysia, January 2016

 “Maciej, I admit it to you now, I did not fully understand ‘street photography’ when I signed up.
-Whilst I think I take a good photograph, I knew I would be the novice in our group and will always appreciate how warmly I was accepted and encouraged by you, Christine, Rose and Morton.
+Whilst I think I take a good photograph, I knew I would be the novice in our group and will always appreciate how warmly I was accepted and encouraged by you, Christine, Rose and Morten.

 I learnt more in a week than I would have learnt in a lifetime working on my own.
 I better understand my camera, light, composition, identifying an opportunity or a moment, working the moment including communicating and ‘negotiating’ with people.
 I can now build on that learning and intend to do so.